jamesgopsill/crossref-client/README.md

 # Crossref API Typescript Client

 The client has been developed as part of a research programme investigating agent-based manufacturing systems.
+The client has been used in our systematic literature reviews.
 It is isomorphic capable of running on server (Node.js) and client-side (Browser) applications.

 ## Using crossref-client